Abdw3253/Bedotation-PHYS001/README.md

 Please make a new branch named with the semester (e.g., Fall-2025) and ONLY edit ```main.tex```, all other files are for the LaTeX to work.
 Please try to follow the same structure to keep the integrity and coherence of the file.
+Also, after you finish your branch, please upload the rendered PDF for an easy access.